vagrod/zara-rust/zara/README.md

 - Medical agents, side effects, inventory monitors (to control spoiling for example), disease monitors
 - Number of built-in side effects like running effects, underwater effects and such

-Saving and restoring engine state is supported: everything except inventory items.
-Inventory is very custom to every use case, and you must handle it in the way your project structure/logic demands.
+Saving and restoring engine state is supported.
 More on this [here](https://github.com/vagrod/zara-rust/wiki/State-Management).

-The demo is using `crossterm`.